rfo909/CFT/doc/Doc.md

 isClosure = callable.?lambda  # returns true if value has function lambda, which means it is a closure
 ```

+### Dotted lookup => auto call

-**Note:** When referring a lambda or closure as part of something else, that is, using "." in front of it, it is
+When referring a lambda or closure as part of something else, that is, using "." in front of it, it is
-invoked directly with or without params, so no ".call" then.
+invoked directly with or without parameters, so no ".call" then.
 Referring a lambda or closure via a parameter or
 local variable, and wanting to invoke it, use ".call" with or without params.

+Also note that ALL lambdas stored in dictionaries are converted to closures.

 ```
 d=Dict
 f=Lambda{
-P(1) as String =>
+	P(1) as String => name
- name
 	"hello " + name
 }
 d.f=f

 f.call("Bob")  # no dotted lookup of lambda, so use .call() to invoke it d.f("Bob")  # dotted lookup (".f") means we invoke closure without ".call"
 ```